-Longing for a change, I decided to alter my life drastically by moving into an old, neglected farmhouse in a small Kansas town years ago.
-The interior was dim and gloomy after being neglected over the years; however, through much effort and dedication I slowly renovated it transforming it into a cheerful home.
-One of the projects that I accomplished was setting up an art studio filled with natural light where I could create works of art.
+Longing for a change, I decided to alter my life drastically by moving into an old, neglected farmhouse.
+The interior was dim and gloomy after being neglected over the years.
+Through a lot of effort and dedication, I slowly renovated it and transformed it into a cheerful home.
+One of the projects that I wanted to accomplish was setting up an art studio.
+I wanted one that was filled with natural light where I could create works of art.

-On the second floor, I found two bedrooms on either side of the house and in its center a more petite room that had previously been altered into a closet.
+On the second floor, I found two bedrooms on either side of the house.
+In the center there was a smaller room that had previously been altered into a closet.
 The walls were oddly curved which made furnishing it difficult as they could not accommodate regular-sized furniture or storage units.
-To make this space functional, I would need to construct custom pieces specifically designed for it – there were two doors presenting access to the attic placed on opposite sides with an intricately shaped window overlooking eastwardly from its wall’s midpoint.
+To make this space functional, I would need to construct custom pieces specifically designed for the space.
+There were two small doors giving access to the attic placed on opposite sides.
+There was an intricately shaped window overlooking eastwardly from its wall’s midpoint.

 On the western wall, a sizeable rod hung clothes while an antiquated light fixture seemed held together by electrical tape.
 Wallpaper embellished each of the four walls and ceiling, with many homes in this area having experienced various wallpaper designs throughout time.
 To move forward with renovations, I was required to remove the clothing rod and repair damage done to the wall as well as replace outdated lighting.

 Recently, the house had received a substantial addition in the early 90’s.
 This meant that there was an additional square footage on the lower level; this bedroom became converted into a new bathroom.
 Furthermore, with this expansion came a larger kitchen and an add-on bedroom attached to its adjoining bathroom.